 So, we gathered input from 400 stakeholders across 50 countries, including local health leaders, ministries of health, public- and private-sector partners, funders of public health programs, and members of our own global team.
 Together, we identified the PATH capabilities most valued by our partners and used those capabilities to frame three strategic priorities that represent an intentional and responsive shift away from the siloed health areas that have limited our sector’s potential.

-“Our strategy is designed to directly respond to the current crises we face as a global community, to the needs and priorities of our local partners, and to their resounding call for the continued transformation of our sector.”— Nikolaj Gilbert, President and CEO
+“Our strategy is designed to directly respond to the current crises we face as a global community and to the needs and priorities of our local partners.”— Nikolaj Gilbert, President and CEO

 Now, after completing three years of this five-year strategy, we’re proud to share an update on its implementation.